-Note: 1.
-The Group obtained the seats of foreign futures exchanges - NYMEX, COMEX, CBOT, HKEX and CME for business development.
-In accordance with IAS No. 38 "Intangible Assets" endorsed by the FSC, the seats are regarded as intangible assets with an indefinite useful life.

-2. The Group recognized an impairment loss of \$4,951 and \$1,204 for the years ended December 31, 2021 and 2020, by using a discount rate of 4.65% on the basis of the future recoverable amount of sub-subsidiary from Mainland China.
+- Note: 1.
+The Group obtained the seats of foreign futures exchanges NYMEX, COMEX, CBOT, HKEX and CME for business development.
+In accordance with IAS No. 38 "Intangible Assets" endorsed by the FSC, the seats are regarded as intangible assets with an indefinite useful life. - 2.
+The Group recognized an impairment loss of \$4,802 and \$4,951 for the years ended December 31, 2022 and 2021, by using the discount rate of 4.30% and 4.65% on the basis of the future recoverable amount of sub-subsidiary from Mainland China.